brokyo/seeker_ii/README.md

 ### Tape Transforms

 **Harmonize** — Layer harmonic intervals over notes.
 Sub-octave, fifth, and octave above with independent chance and volume.
-Strum Spread fans harmonics out in time like a strummed chord.
+Timing and velocity are subtly humanized.

 **Echo** — Cascading repetitions with decay.
 Each note spawns quieter copies trailing behind it.
 Clock-synced timing.
-Drift moves echoes up or down the scale.
+Direction moves echoes up or down the scale.

 **Drift** — Subtle melodic variation.
 Notes randomly wander by scale degrees.
-Stability controls how much of the melody stays fixed (High=90%, Medium=75%, Low=50%).
+Stability controls how much of the melody stays fixed (Very Low=25%, Low=50%, Medium=75%, High=90%).

 **Ripple** — A ghost copy of the entire phrase.
 Delayed, quieter, and optionally transposed.
 Creates depth and atmosphere.